GeorgeDaoud3/SOFE4630U-Design/README.md

 The problem is to detect pedestrians occluded by other vehicles.
 As shown in the following figure,
   * The **red vehicle** is the vehicle that executes the software or request the cloud service.
 Thus, it's called **ego vehicle**.
   * The **regions 1 and 2** are the field view of the camera of the ego vehicle.
   * The **grey vehicle** is the vehicle occluding a pedestrian by blocking the a part of the field view of the ego vehicle.
+We will refer to it as the **other vehicle**.
   * **Region 2** is the part of the field view of the ego vehicle blocked by the other vehicle.
   * The **pedestrian** get occluded from the ego vehicle by the other vehicle.